LucaZampieri/space-monkeys/README.md

   Which contain the model.
 They should be easy to call independently
 - **core/**
   Which contains the core code that calls the models
+- **helpers/**
+  Some useful tools for data pre-processing and other miscellaneous code.

 In all the cases subfolders can be creates for helpers and auxiliary code.